Onyx-Protocol/Onyx/docs/core/get-started/five-minute-guide.md

 ## Create Keys

-Create a new key in the Mock HSM.
+Create a new key in the MockHSM.

 $code create-key ../examples/java/FiveMinuteGuide.java ../examples/ruby/five_minute_guide.rb ../examples/node/fiveMinuteGuide.js

 ## Initialize the HSM Signer

-To be able to sign transactions, load the key into the HSM Signer, which will communicate with the Mock HSM.
+To be able to sign transactions, load the key into the HSM Signer, which will communicate with the MockHSM.

 $code signer-add-key ../examples/java/FiveMinuteGuide.java ../examples/ruby/five_minute_guide.rb ../examples/node/fiveMinuteGuide.js